ijc3093/Playwright_E2E_Test_SauceDemo/README.md

-1. Clone the Repository (or copy files) git clone https://github.com/ijc3093/Playwright_E2E_Test_SauceDemo.git cd saucedemo-playwright
+1. Clone the Repository (or copy files) git clone https://github.com/ijc3093/Playwright_E2E_Test_SauceDemo.git

+        cd Playwright_E2E_Test_SauceDemo

         Note: Because this is a sample project, simply copy the provided code files and arrange them in the appropriate directory structure.

 2. Install Dependencies

         Use npm to install all of the required packages.
 This will also install the Playwright browser.

         npm install
         or, if you use yarn

         yarn install

 # Using VS Code extension
 1. Step 1: Create a new folder and open in VS Code